hionay/quotes/README.md

 I thought it would be a shame to let it go to waste, so I decided to create a simple website to host the quotes.

-Of course, I'm not sharing the entire database content, but I thought it would be nice to have a simple website to browse the quotes.
+Of course, I'm not sharing the entire database content here, but I thought it would be nice to have a simple website to browse the quotes.

 ![](https://github.com/hionay/quotes/blob/main/images/quotes.jpg)